 1. Snubbed Saints.
 The ones who have re-professed several times.
 Those in divided homes, the very poor, the widows, the handicapped, diseased, obese, single mothers, divorcees, divorced and remarried, families with special problems.
 These are the overlooked, forgotten ones who rarely get invited to dinner, to sings, get togethers, etc.

+2. So-So Saints.
 These are just the run of the mill, ordinary ones.
 They aren’t ostracized, but neither do they enjoy any privileges or attention.
 They notice they are left out but aren’t sure just what the reason may be.
 They are the main body of neglected people.
 They often have problems with their families leaving the church.
 They try hard but fail often, having little comprehension of what they believe.

+5. Celebrity or Noble Saints.
 These are the ones who by virtue of professing in only three meetings gain reputation.
-Or, they may be some personable, wealthy or religious person.
+Or they may be some personable, wealthy or religious person.
 These usually have money or status which lend credibility to the church.
-They also include the older fourth or fifth generation members who have workers for relatives.
-Newly professing people are in this category for about one year.
+They also include the older fourth or fifth generation members who have worker relatives.
+Newly professing people are in this category for about 1-2 years.
 Then, they too, join the So-So Saints.

 6. Superior Saints (Royalty) ~ Two Tiers, Upper & Second Best.